IPlayer0neI/uwufufu-wrapper/README.md

-# API Wrapper Node.js
+# Uwuwfufu API Wrapper

-A Node.js wrapper for the uwuwfufu api that simplifies access to its resources and endpoints.
+A api wrapper for the uwuwfufu api that simplifies access to its resources and endpoints.

 ## 📦 Installation

 ```
-npm install api-wrapper-name
+npm install uwufufu-wrapper
 ```

 or

 ```
-yarn add api-wrapper-name
+yarn add uwufufu-wrapper
 ```

 ## 🚀 Basic Usage